 Potential Total Per Person in a near Perfect Scenario: 118.4K/yr per person

-That’s a Huge Amount of Tax Efficient Investing Space
+That’s a Huge Amount of Tax Advantaged Space

 Did I miss any accounts?
-Any disagreements with my tax efficiency ranking?
+Any disagreements with my ranking?
 Do you, like me, tend to seek out Tax Efficient Investing Opportunities?